 Results, she promises, can be quite dramatic.
-And sure enough, Woman’s World readers who tested Palinski-Wade’s olive-oil-infused menus, below, melted up to eight pounds and four inches of ab flab in just seven days.
-“I tried Weight Watchers, supplements, fad diets — but nothing worked until this,” says Pennsylvania grandmother Eleanor Downing, 62.
+And sure enough, Woman’s World readers who tested Palinski-Wade’s olive oil diet menus melted up to eight pounds and four inches of ab flab in just seven days.
+“I tried Weight Watchers, supplements, fad diets, but nothing worked until this,” says Pennsylvania grandmother Eleanor Downing, 62.
 “I lost a pant size in a week!”
-Colorado travel agent Erika Crocker, 47—who whisked 4” off her middle—still can’t believe such a simple approach could be so effective.
-As for Mississippi mom Lindsey Bradley, 30, also down a size, she raves: “For once, my belly got flatter without hunger pangs.”
+Meanwhile, Colorado travel agent Erika Crocker, 47, who whisked four inches off her middle, still can’t believe such a simple approach could be so effective.
+As for 30-year-old Mississippi mom Lindsey Bradley, 30, dropping a size has her raving: “For once, my belly got flatter without hunger pangs.”

 To maximize the benefits of olive oil, Palinski-Wade mixes six servings a day with other ingredients scientifically proven to blast belly fat — including lean protein (which helps keep belly-fat hormones low) and dairy (rich in an amino acid that speeds the release of ab fat).
-You’ll also enjoy berries, greens, beans, potatoes and more — plant foods that come packed with belly-fat-fighting antioxidants.
+On the olive oil diet plan, you’ll also enjoy berries, greens, beans, potatoes, and other plant foods that come packed with belly-fat-fighting antioxidants.

 Olive oil cuts hunger.
 You won’t burn belly fat (or any fat, for that matter) unless you first take in fewer calories than your body needs to fuel itself.
 “And you won’t stick with a low-cal approach if you’re constantly hungry,” says Palinksi-Wade.
-That’s where olive oil comes in.
+That’s why using olive oil to reduce belly fat and lose weight is a no-brainer.
 “You often hear that protein or fiber help control hunger, but I find olive oil is equally if not more powerful.”
 Explanation: Olive oil is made up of 75 percent oleic acid, a substance shown to help us feel content for hours longer between meals.
 For this reason, Palinski-Wade actually includes more olive oil on the lowest-calorie version of her plan.
 “Olive oil is extremely filling.”

 It has a belly-melting X factor.
 Olive oil is what scientists call a monounsaturated fat (MUFA).
 And while the mechanism that makes MUFAs melt ab fat isn’t yet fully understood, one thing is for sure: MUFAs lower levels of insulin, a hormone programmed to turn excess blood sugar to belly fat.
 No wonder studies show that when we choose mostly MUFAs, our bellies shrink up to 350 percent faster than when we choose other fats or no fat at all.
 Says Palinski-Wade: “This actually works better than really crazy diets.”

-Now maybe you don’t want to choose olive oil over, say, butter or marbled steak for the rest of your life.
+Maybe you don’t want to choose olive oil over, say, butter or marbled steak for the rest of your life.
 Not to worry.
-“You don’t have to give up favorite foods forever,” promises Palinski-Wade.
+“You don’t have to give up favorite foods forever,” Palinski-Wade promises.
 “As you use my plan and lose weight, your body chemistry shifts.
 You’ll be able to indulge from time to time without adding belly fat.”
 And if you’re looking to get a smaller waist as quickly as possible, “You won’t find a better jumpstart.
 This is perfect for the impatient dieter.”

-Based on ultra-simple guidelines in The Belly Fat Diet for Dummies, these menus incorporate six servings of waist-shrinking olive oil a day into meals that are both low in calories and highly delicious.
-Just pick your favorites—and let the waist shrinking begin!
+Based on ultra-simple guidelines in The Belly Fat Diet for Dummies, these menus, which feature yummy olive oil recipes for weight loss, incorporate six servings of waist-shrinking olive oil a day into meals that are both low in calories and highly delicious.
+Just pick your favorites — we love combining lemon and olive oil for weight-loss-friendly meals that also taste good — and let the waist shrinking begin!
 While using this plan, drink as much water as you like.
 Add ultra-low-cal extras (coffee, tea, herbs, spices, vinegar) as desired.
-Note: As always, get a doctor’s okay to try any new plan.
+Note: As always, get a doctor’s OK before trying any new plan.

 Breakfast (choose one daily)